On Positive Matching Decomposition Conjectures of Hypergraphs: Introduction

 \section{Introduction}

+Let $\mathbb{K}$ be a field, and $n\geq 1$ be an integer.
 Let $H=(V=[n],E)$ be a hypergraph such that $E$ is a clutter; that is, the sets in $E$ are pairwise incomparable with respect to inclusion.
-Conca and Welker introduced a graph-theoretical invariant denoted as $\pmd(H) \in \mathbb{N}$, called the positive matching decomposition number of $H$, in \cite{CW2019}.
+For an integer $d\geq 1$ and $e\subset [n]$ we consider the polynomial